smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 "Yes, Your Majesty.
 He's pulled back to the inner palace, the tower, and the main armory.
 Defensible positions."

 The Queen moved to the desk where maps lay spread.
-Colored markers showed territorial control: blue for Theron's palace guards, bronze for Asterion's military, purple and gold for the royal guard.
+Colored markers showed territorial control: blue for Theron's palace guards, bronze for Asterion's military, purple and gold for the royal legion.
 A thin corridor of purple connected the King's chambers to her wing.

-"We're the buffer," she said.
+"We're the buffer," She said.

 "Yes, Your Majesty."

 She studied the map.
 Three factions.
 None strong enough to win.
 All strong enough to make the others bleed.

 "Casualties?"
+She asked.

 "Seventeen wounded today.
 Three dead, two of Asterion's, one servant caught in crossfire."

-"The servants?"

-"Most have fled.
-Perhaps two hundred remain.
-Those with families in the city, or nowhere else to go."

 The Queen's hand tightened on the desk edge.
 "The tribute youths?"